alfred-jayaprakash/kke-solutions/kubernetes/Rolling-updates.md

 ## Verification
 * Run describe of the pods to verify that the image version has been updated e.g. `kubectl describe pod nginx-deployment-asfdsf`

+---
+For tips on getting better at KodeKloud Engineer Kubernetes tasks, [click here](./README.md)